 Fats for Cats

-Fats provide a highly concentrated form of energy for a cat and is naturally present in meat and fish.
+Fats provide a highly concentrated form of energy for a cat and are naturally present in meat and fish ingredients.
 They are packed with more than double the calories per gram than proteins or carbohydrates.

-Cat food labeling has seen significant advancement, and all reputable brands now have a full nutritional analysis displayed on their packaging.
-You can use this analysis to examine its nutritional values.
+All reputable brands now have a guaranteed nutritional analysis displayed on their product packaging.
+You can use this Guaranteed Analysis to examine its nutritional values.

 - Protein (Min)

 - Fiber (Max)